UAVmatrix/uavcast-pro-docs/docs/installation.md

 # Installation

+##Raspberry Pi Image

+Start with a fresh Raspberry image, you find images at [raspberry.org](https://www.raspberrypi.org/downloads/) site.
+UAVcast works on several images, such as:

+* Raspian Lite
+* Raspian Desktop

+Follow the installation instruction given on their site for the specific image you want to use.

+##UAVcast-Pro installation

+!!! tip
+    For the Basic version, just change the **Pro** with **Basic** in the below instructions.

-For UAVcast Pro, you will get a download link by mail.
+For UAVcast Pro, you will get a download link by mail after you have purchased the product.
 You need to copy the xx.tar file to your raspberry pi.
 You can use SSH client like [Bitevise tunnelier](https://dl.bitvise.com/BvSshClient-Inst.exe) to connect raspberry pi.

 Then open the shell window and navigate to the same folder as you uploaded the file, normally ``home/pi`` then you need to extract the package by using typing this command `sudo -tar UAVcast-Pro_vx.x.x.tar`

-Now you need to navigate to the installation folder `cd UAVcast-Pro/install`
+Now you need to navigate to the UAVcast-Pro installation folder `cd UAVcast-Pro/install`

 then start the installation by typing `sudo ./install`